House of the Dead (film): Release

 House of the Dead was shown at the San Diego Independent Film Festival on February 15, 2003.

 House of the Dead was released theatrically in the United States on October 10, 2003.

 A director's cut of the film was released on DVD on September 9, 2008 distributed by Lionsgate Home Entertainment.
 This version features new dialogue, alternative takes, pop-up commentary and animation from the original video game.

 Reception

 Box office

 House of the Dead grossed $10.2 million in the United States and Canada, and $3.6 million in other countries, for a total gross of $13.8 million, against its budget of $12 million.

 In its opening weekend the film grossed $5.7 million, finishing sixth at the box office.

+The film earned $40 million in DVD sales.